caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 ### Sample Exercise

 I'll focus here on what you'll probably be applying for: web development.
 The project you'll have to build is probably either a full-stack or a frontend only project.
-It depends on whether you use a backend-as-a-service to build your API (ie Firebase), o create your own backend using your preferred language.
+It depends on whether you use a backend-as-a-service to build your API (ie Firebase), or create your own backend using your preferred language.
 You'll probably be given a very vague definition of a problem and this will be on purpose: they want to test how well you adapt to uncertainty.

 Let's see what a problem statement looks like: